frulouis/fd-docs/README.md

 ---

-**Fru Dev** - Empowering developers with knowledge and practical skills for the modern data world.
+**Fru Dev Labs (FD Labs)** - Empowering developers with knowledge and practical skills for the modern data world.